-Figure 5: (a) Sample of 1/f Gaussian noise; (b) whitehed natural image.
+Figure 5 (a) Sample of 1/f Gaussian noise; (b) whitened natural image.

-As explained in the introduction, PCA is based only on second-order (covariance) statistics and can fail if the source distribution is non-Gaussian.
-There are a number of ways to see that the distribution of natural images is non-Gaussian.
-First, we should be able to draw samples from the distribution of images by generating a set of independent Gaussian Fourier coefficients (i.e. Gaussian white noise), unwhitening these (multiplying by $1/f^2$) and then inverting the Fourier transform.
 Such an image is shown in Figure 5a.
 Note that it is devoid of any edges, contours, or many other structures we would expect to find in a natural scene.
-Second, if it were Gaussian (and translation invariant), then the Fourier transform should decorrelate the distribution, and whitening should yield independent Gaussian coefficients (i.e. lines, edges, contours, etc.), as illustrated in Figure 5b.
+Second, if it were Gaussian (and translation invariant), then the Fourier transform should decorrelate the distribution, and whitening should yield independent Gaussian coefficients (see Figure 5).
+But a whitened natural image still contains obvious structures (i.e. lines, edges, contours, etc), as illustrated in Figure 5b.
 Thus, even if correlations have been eliminated by whitening in the retina and lateral geniculate nucleus, there is much work still to be done in efficiently coding natural images.

 Field (1987) and Daugman (1989) provided additional direct evidence of the non-Gaussianity of natural images.
 They noted that the response distributions of oriented bandpass filters (e.g. Gabor filters) had sharp peaks at zero, and much longer tails than a Gaussian density (see Figure 6).
-Because the density along any axis of a multi-dimensional Gaussian must also be Gaussian, this constitutes direct evidence that the overall density cannot be Gaussian.
+Because the density along any axis of a multidimensional Gaussian must also be Gaussian, this constitutes direct evidence that the overall density cannot be Gaussian.
 Field (1987) argued that the representation corresponding to these densities, in which most neurons had small amplitude responses, had an important neural coding property, which he termed sparseness.
-By performing an optimization over the parameters of a Gabor function (spatial-frequency bandwidth and aspect ratio), he showed that the parameters that yield the smallest fraction of significant coefficients are well matched to the range of response properties found among cortical simple cells (i.e. bandwidth of 0.5 - 1.5 octaves, aspect ratio of 1 - 2).
-Physiologically, Vinje & Gallant (2000) showed that responses of neurons in primary visual cortex were more sparse during presentation of natural scene stimuli.
+By performing an optimization over the parameters of a Gabor function (spatial-frequency bandwidth and aspect ratio), he showed that the parameters that yield the smallest fraction of significant coefficients are well matched to the range of response properties found among cortical simple cells (i.e. bandwidth of 0.5-1.5 octaves, aspect ratio of 1-2).